ShineChen1024/MagicClothing/README.md

-# oms-Diffusion
+# Magic Clothing
-This repository is the official implementation of OMS-Diffusion.
+This repository is the official implementation of Magic Clothing

 OMS-Diffusion is a branch version of [OOTDiffusion](https://github.com/levihsu/OOTDiffusion), unlike the original OOTDiffusion trains two Unet, OMS-Diffusion only train one Unet, which means a 24GB memory machine(3090 or 4090) is enough.

 Refer to our Paper to get more details. [arxiv](https://arxiv.org/abs/2403.01779)

-> **OMS-Diffusion: One More Step Diffusion is All You Need for Virtual Try-on**<br>
+> **Magic Clothing: Controllable Garment-Driven Image Synthesis**<br>

 ## News